memgraph/docs/cypher-manual/clauses/merge.md

 ### 1.1.
 Merging nodes with labels

-If `MERGE` is used on a node with a label that doesn't exist in the database, the node is created.
+If `MERGE` is used on a node with a label that doesn't exist in the database, the node is created:

 ```cypher
 MERGE (city:City)